rehive/docs-portal/content/platform/core-resources/transactions.md

 A debit transaction will look much the same as the above, except the `amount` will be a negative value and the `tx_type` will be `Debit`.

-On the other hand a transfer will have some additional information in the `source_transaction` or `destination_transaction` attributes.
+On the other hand a transfer will have some additional information in the `partner` attribute.
 As stated previously, transfers are simply debits/credits themselves.
 So, if a transfer is made between two accounts 2 transactions will be created:

 1. A debit transaction reducing the balance of the sender.
-In addition the `destination_transaction` attribute will be populated with a pointer to the receiver transaction.
+In addition the `partner` attribute will be populated with a pointer to the receiver transaction.
 2. A credit transaction increasing the balance of the receiver.
-In addition the `source_transaction` attribute will be populated with a pointer to the sender transaction.
+In addition the `partner` attribute will be populated with a pointer to the sender transaction.

 ### Endpoints